Judge, Sánchez rally Yanks from 5-run deficit over Twins 6-5 - WHIZ News

 Judge, back in the lineup a day after leaving in the third inning against the Mets because of dizziness, sent a cutter to the opposite field in right for his 33rd homer.
 It was his 12th tying or go-ahead homer in the eighth or later since the start of 2017.

-New York won for just the fourth time in 16 games following a 13-game winning streak and closed within a half-game of AL wild-card leaders Toronto and Boston with 18 games left.
+New York won for just the fourth time in 16 games following a 13-game winning streak and moved one percentage point ahead of Boston for the second AL wild-card berth, one game behind Toronto, with 18 games left.
 The Yankees had lost six straight home games for the first time in a decade.

 Twice this season they had lost after leading by five runs, but they had not overcome a five-run deficit to win since Aug.
 30 last year against the Mets.
 And they had been 0-35 when trailing by at least four runs, joining Miami and St. Louis as the only winless teams in that situation.